rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

       deployqt: 0
       deploymsvc: 0

-The excluded Qt DLLs and/or VC runtime DLLs must still be installed separately on every PC that will be running your app.
-It is therefore recommended to use the Zebra build of the Qt binaries and thereby enable Zebra's RhoRuntimeQt installers, which automatically install all required Qt and Visual Studio Redistributable DLLs (see next section).
+**Important**: Excluded Qt DLLs and/or VC runtime DLLs must still be installed on every PC that will be running your app.
+It is therefore recommended to use the Zebra build of the Qt binaries and thereby enable Zebra's RhoRuntimeQt installers (see next section), which automatically install all required Qt and Visual Studio Redistributable DLLs.

-Alternatively, Qt5 DLLs can be placed in a folder, the path to which must be added to the `PATH` environment variable (in which case the `QTDIR` system variable ahould be removed).
+Alternatively, Qt5 DLLs can be placed in a folder, the path to which must be added to the `PATH` environment variable, and the `QTDIR` system variable removed.

 ##RhoRuntime Qt Installers

 RhoRuntime Qt Installers can optimize target memory footprint by installing a single  instance of Qt and Microsoft runtime libraries for access by multiple applications.
-This also can help reduce the size of the applications themselves.
+This also can help reduce the size of the application itself.

 * **[RhoRuntime for QT 5.1.1.0 Visual Studio 2008](http://rhomobile-suite.s3.amazonaws.com/Qt/RhoRuntimeQt5-VS2008Setup.exe)**
 * **[RhoRuntime for QT 5.1.1.0 Visual Studio 2012](http://rhomobile-suite.s3.amazonaws.com/Qt/RhoRuntimeQt5-setup.exe)**
 * **[RhoRuntime for QT 5.5.0.0 Visual Studio 2012](http://rhomobile-suite.s3.amazonaws.com/Qt/RhoRuntimeQt5.5.0.0_VS2012-Setup.exe)**

-## Build application from the command line
+## Build from the command line

 To build and run the application issue command: